Police chiefs hail Chauvin verdict as a key step to healing

 But police leaders and activists alike cautioned that a single case will not end systemic racism or stamp out excessive force in departments nationwide.

-“The American justice system has not always served all of her people well, and the death of George Floyd is a shocking example of where we can fail each other,” said Madison, Wisconsin, Police Chief Shon Barnes, the city’s first Black police leader.
+“The American justice system has not always served all of her people well, and the death of George Floyd is a shocking example of where we can fail each other,” said Madison, Wisconsin, Police Chief Shon Barnes, who is Black.
 “As an officer of the law, I believe that today justice has prevailed.
 We hear you.
 This moment matters.”

 At Chauvin’s trial, jurors saw video from bystanders and police body-worn cameras and heard witnesses describe how the white officer pinned his knee to Floyd’s neck as the Black man cried out, “I can’t breathe.”

-Note: This story has been corrected to delete the reference to Shon Barnes being the first Black police chief in Madison, Wisconsin; Barnes is the third.